 On September 21, 2018, the Company completed a non-brokered private placement of 3,235,294 units at a price of \$0.17 per unit for gross proceeds of \$550,000.
 Each unit consisted of one Class A common share and one-half common share purchase warrant, whereby each full warrant entitles the holder to acquire a Class A common share for \$0.23 until September 21, 2020.
-Proceeds from the private placement are being used to continue to fund the Norasa Uranium project in Namibia, as well as for general working capital purposes.
+Proceeds from the private placement were used to fund the Norasa Uranium project in Namibia, as well as for general working capital purposes.